Our Weapons Will Be Boxy in the Future

 - Human Revolution's Widowmaker, Eraser, and Diamondback revolver make a cameo in Team Fortress 2 (the Longsword renamed the "Machina").
 Since Team Fortress 2 (late 60s-70s) takes place 60 years before Human Revolution (2027), these weapons are easily the most futuristic in the former game, and are also unquestionably the most boxy when compared to the starting weapons.

 - Played straight and inverted and double subverted in Halo games.
-Human weapons, which are primarily kinetic, are boxy and practical.
-Covenant plasma weapons are curved, colorful, and ornate.
+Human weapons and ships, which are primarily kinetic, are boxy and practical.
+Covenant plasma weapons are curved, colorful, ornate, and some what inefficient.
 Forerunner laser weapons are once again boxy, though also ornate.

 - Borderlands 2 has Tediore weapons, which look like square, grey lumps of plastic.
 Justified, since they are designed to be extremely cheap, disposable guns, making embellishments counterproductive.

 - The AA-12, more specifically the 2005 version.